Jahmile Addae: Miami

 In 2022 he left Georgia and joined the Miami Hurricanes as the team's secondary coach.

 Buffalo Bills

 On February 7, 2024, Addae was named as cornerbacks coach for the Buffalo Bills under head coach Sean McDermott.

+Miami Dolphins

+On January 29, 2026, Addae was named as cornerbacks coach for the Miami Dolphins under new head coach Jeff Hafley.

 Personal life

 Jahmile, and his wife, Maryann, have three sons.

 His younger brother Jahleel Addae played safety in the NFL for the Colts.